Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-We found that, as a function of shear rate, the conjugation rate $\eta$ increases from a plateau at low shear rates ($\dot\gamma<\SI{1}{\per\second}$) to a maximum at a critical shear rate of $\dot\gamma\approx\SI{e2}{\per\second}$, and then decreases again~(Fig.~\ref{fig:Fig1}D).
-The peak conjugation rate is approximately five times higher than the plateau at low shear rate.
-While the F plasmid overall exhibited a lower conjugation rate than R1-19, multiplying the values of the conjugation rate for the F plasmid by a constant factor~($550\times$) shows that it exhibits a very similar response to shear as R1-19.
-For the R1-19 plasmid, we additionally confirmed the five-fold increase in the conjugation rate in separate experiments where the conjugation rate of a sample mixed at $\dot\gamma=\SI{1e2}{\per\second}$ was compared with a simultaneous (rather than sequential) no-flow control~(SI).
-To eliminate the possibility that the increase in the conjugation rate is driven not directly by shear but by heterogeneity in cell concentrations, we confirmed that cells mixed at $\dot\gamma=\SI{1e2}{\per\second}$ remain homogeneously distributed in the rheometer at the end of mixing.
-This confirms that the overall encounter rate is not artificially inflated by local hotspots of high cell concentration~(SI).
-Next, we explored the shear response of the conjugation rate in more detail.
+Our experiments revealed that the conjugation rate is strongly dependent on the shear rate~(Fig.~\ref{fig:Fig1}D).
+To measure the same sample across a broad range of shear rates, we split the same bacterial culture into aliquots and sequentially exposed them to different shear rates.
+We changed the shear rate from low to high in eight steps in two series (`up' series) and from high to low in two series (`down' series).
+Each series was performed on a different day.
+We found that, as a function of shear rate, the conjugation rate $\eta$ increases from a plateau at low shear rates ($\dot\gamma<\SI{1}{\per\second}$) to a maximum at a critical shear rate of $\dot\gamma=\SI{1e2}{\per\second}$, and then decreases again~(Fig.~\ref{fig:Fig1}D).
+This behavior is observed for both the up and down series~(shaded lines in Fig.~\ref{fig:Fig1}D, Fig.~S2A,B).
+Averaging the conjugation rate across the four series showed that the peak conjugation rate was approximately five times higher than the plateau at a low shear rate.
+The observed conjugation rates for both plasmids were high compared to other plasmids~\cite{Sheppard2020} as expected for these permanently derepressed (i.e., constitutively expressed) conjugative plasmids~\cite{meynell1967mutant,yoshioka1987repressor}.
+The F plasmid exhibited a lower conjugation rate than R1-19, but scaling the values of the conjugation rate for the F plasmid by a constant factor~($550\times$) showed that it exhibits a very similar response to shear as R1-19.